-How to Dispose of Used Cooking Grease
+How to Dispose of Used Cooking Oil and Grease

-Pour into a sealable metal container and throw the oil-filled container in the trash.
+- The safest way to dispose of used cooking oil is to pour it into a sealable metal container and throw the oil-filled container in the trash.

 Disposal of Used Cooking Oil and Meat Grease